hummingbot/hummingbot-site/docs/strategies/index.md

 ### Strategy V1

-The [original Hummingbot strategies](../v1-strategies/index.md) offer structured templates for various strategies like pure market making and cross-exchange market making that accepts configure parameters, but they are more rigid and less customizable than those built using the StrategyV2 framework,
+The original Hummingbot strategies offer structured templates for various strategies like pure market making and cross-exchange market making that let users configure parameters, but they are more rigid and less customizable than those built using the StrategyV2 framework.

+See [Strategy V1](../v1-strategies/index.md) for a list of these strategy templates.

 ## Motivation for the StrategyV2 Framework